Code-Institute-Submissions/Colm1711-colms_resume_site_AprResub/README.md

 - contact form buttons were displaying incorrectly in orientation mode.
 Changed to grid display and placed buttons into columns.

+- nav menu shrinked on larger screens.
+Removed css and added styling so displays on all device screens.
+Add back to top button to make navigation easier for user.

 ### Known Bugs